mcgaritydotme/shortcuts/README.md

 Creates a new project for GTD weekly review.
 Adjust the included dictionary to customize to-dos to match your review style / needs.

 > [!IMPORTANT]
 > This shortcut assumes you have an existing area named "Weekly Routines" to hold the project.
-If not, edit the shortcut to reference a different Area (or none at all.
+If not, edit the shortcut to reference a different Area (or none at all).

 Example output after running the shortcut: